turingschool/mod-0-project-fe/README.md

 $ mkdir 0module
 $ cd 0module
 $ git clone <ctrl-v to paste ssh link here >
-Cloning into 'frontend-mod-1-prework'...
+Cloning into 'mod-0-project-fe'...
 remote: Enumerating objects: 678, done.
 remote: Total 678 (delta 0), reused 0 (delta 0), pack-reused 678
 Receiving objects: 100% (678/678), 237.94 KiB | 851.00 KiB/s, done.
 Resolving deltas: 100% (332/332), done.

-$ cd frontend-mod-1-prework
+$ cd mod-0-project-fe
 $ git status .
 // If everything worked correctly, you should see:
 On branch main
 nothing to commit, working tree clean
 ```

 From here on out, all the work you do will be in your copy of this repository.
-Other text you read here might refer to this as the "prework repository" or "frontend prework", and they all refer to your forked copy of this `frontend-mod-1-prework` repository.
+Other text you read here might refer to this as the "project repository" or "Mod 0 project", and they all refer to your forked copy of this `mod-0-project-fe` repository.

 ### IMPORTANT NOTE - PLEASE READ CAREFULLY

 Do **NOT** work directly in the Github interface or use the `Edit` button to work directly from the Github version of your prework repository!

 Instead, add your work in your text editor (Atom) on your local machine (laptop) - your prework involves using `git` to track changes and push your work up to Github.
 We will cover how to do this in Mod 0 AND we give explicit instructions on how to do this in each section of the prework!